 I haven't seen the film in over thirty years but I certainly still remember some of the scenes.
 (Ugh, do I.) I had never read the book, however.

 Lilly, it seems, has developed a bit of a belated conscience about the shitty upbringing she provided for Roy, who has grown into a smart, handsome man, even if his ethics, like hers, are rather on the shady side.
-Moira, who has been living off a large sum of cash and occasionally granting other men her favors for a price, of course isn't happy about the prospect of Carol, nor is she pleased with Lilly.
+Moira, who has been living off a large sum of cash and occasionally granting other men her favors for a price, is none too scrupulously honest either.
+Of course she isn't happy about the prospect of Carol, nor is she pleased with the existence of Lilly.
+Nor does Lilly think much of Moira.

 I have to stop here, just when the novel really gets interesting, because I don't want to spoil it for those who haven't read the book of seen the film.
-The last fifth of this short novel (about 55,000 words) is really headlong paced, with lots of suspense and classic twists and turns.
-It's very much a noir novel, with copious irony in the just-missed opportunities and fatally spurned forks in the road.
-At heart it's a study of the two main characters, the mother and her son, both of them caught in traps of their own devising.
+The last fifth of this short novel (about 55,000 words) is really headlong paced, with lots of suspense and classic noir twists and turns.
+It is indeed very much a noir novel, with copious irony in the just-missed opportunities and fatally spurned forks in the road.
+At heart it's a study of the two main characters, the mother and her son, both of them toiling in traps of their own devising.

-Certainly neither one of them is greatly sympathetic, but neither are they entirely hateful either despite despicable things they do.
-Both are driven by a desperate will to survive, but which of them has the stronger will?
+Certainly neither one of them is a sympathetic individual, but neither are they entirely hateful either despite despicable things that they do.
+Both of them are driven by a desperate will to survive, but which of the two has the stronger will?

 And then there's Moira, who is given some backstory too, though I was not as drawn to her character.
 Carol on the other hand is a genuinely "good girl" in the hard-boiled/noir tradition.
 Yet she is allowed quietly to fade from the narrative.
-(Indeed in the film she is largely eliminated altogether as I recollect.)
+(Indeed in the film she is largely eliminated altogether.)

-This is not a sex and sleaze novel, though there is a torture scene of a woman involving a cigarette lighter and a bag of oranges that is particularly repellent.
-In many passages I actually found the book quite thoughtful.
-Very near the end there are some thoughts from the author on men protecting women whether they like it or not, in effect, that seem actually feminist, especially in today's environment.
+This is not a sex and sleaze novel, though there is a torture scene of a woman involving a cigarette lighter and a bag of oranges that is particularly repellent (though it's not as bad as The Killer Inside Me).
+In many passages I actually found the book quite ruminative.
+They don't call Thompson Dimestore Dostoevsky for nothing.
+Very near the end the author offers some thoughts on men protecting women whether they like it or not, as you might say, which seem actually feminist, especially in today's environment.

 For a fearful shadow lies constantly over the residents of Uneasy Street.
 It casts itself through the ostensibly friendly handshake, or the gorgeously wrapped package.
 It beams out from the baby's carriage, the barber's chair, the beauty parlor.
 Every neighbor is suspect, every outsider, everyone period; even one's husband or wife or sweetheart.
 There is no ease on Uneasy Street.
 The longer one's tenancy, the more untenable it becomes.

-It's true too of even the whitest of houses, when the grifters are in residence.
+It's true too of even the whitest and loftiest of houses, at least when the grifters have taken up residence.